Why does Phantom require browser permissions?

 • Updated

-When you install the Phantom browser extension, you might see a message asking for permission to “Read and change all your data on all websites.”
-This sounds serious, but it’s needed so Phantom can connect to apps (dApps) and help you use your wallet securely.
+When you install the Phantom browser extension, your browser asks for permission to "Read and change all your data on all websites."
+This permission is required for Phantom to work with decentralized apps (dApps).

 Why this permission is needed

-Phantom injects a small piece of code (JavaScript) into the websites you visit.
-This allows apps to detect your wallet and connect to the blockchain.
-It’s how you can view your NFTs, sign transactions, and check balances directly from the site.
+Phantom injects a small piece of code into the websites you visit.
+This allows dApps to detect your wallet and connect to the blockchain, which is what makes it possible to sign transactions, view your collectibles, and check balances directly from the site you're using.

 How you stay in control

-We know this permission may feel like a lot, so here’s how you can protect your browsing: use a separate browser profile just for Phantom.
-This gives you a clean, isolated environment for crypto activity and limits exposure to other sites or extensions.
+If you want to limit where your wallet interacts, use a separate browser profile just for Phantom.
+This creates an isolated environment for crypto activity and reduces exposure to other extensions or browsing sessions.

 Was this article helpful?